 Via Seed, Division or Basal Offset ('Pup') Division.

-Repot tri-annually in the spring using a houseplant-labelled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
-Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.
-If you're still unsure of what to do, don't hesitate to send us an email or direct message to get our expert advice on transplantation.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.